AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/node-security.md

 In this section, we will learn how to secure Avalanche nodes installed by the [Ansible Avalanche Collection](https://github.com/AshAvalanche/ansible-avalanche-collection).

 :::note
 For this tutorial, we will use the [`local`](https://github.com/AshAvalanche/ansible-avalanche-getting-started/tree/main/inventories/local) inventory provided by the [Ansible Avalanche Getting Started](https://github.com/AshAvalanche/ansible-avalanche-getting-started) repository.
-See [Create a local test network](./local-test-network) for details.
+See [Create a Local Test Network](./local-test-network) for details.
 :::

 ## Enable HTTPS for API endpoints